Empress Dowager Li (Later Shu): After Later Shu's fall

-In 964, Song Dynasty conquered Later Shu.
+In 964, the Song dynasty conquered Later Shu.
 Meng Chang, who surrendered to the Song forces, was taken to the Song capital Kaifeng, as was Empress Dowager Li.
 After they arrived in Kaifeng in 965, Song's Emperor Taizu treated them with respect, and referred to Empress Dowager Li as "mother of the State."
 He said to her, "Mother of the State, please treat yourself well and do not worry.
 If you missed your home land, I will find a day to have you escorted back there."
 Empress Dowager Li pointed out that she was from Taiyuan and wanted to retire there.
 As Taiyuan was then under the control of Song's rival state Northern Han, which Emperor Taizu was planning to conquer, Emperor Taizu viewed her remarks as good omen and was very pleased, informing her that he would allow her to do so as soon as he conquered Northern Han.
 He also greatly rewarded her with wealth.

 However, Meng Chang died a few days after arriving at Kaifeng.
 Empress Dowager Li did not weep for him, but instead poured wine on the ground, stating:

 She stopped eating, and died several days later.
 Emperor Taizu was saddened by her death, and had both Meng Chang and her buried at Luoyang in a grand ceremony.